cjwit/bgsu-music/README.md

 * Where does Audition in China go?
 Is it a major draw for our department?
 * Create buttons for other pages
 * Add Application and University Admissions buttons on left hand menu to all D&P pages
 * Combine list of links (from program information) and index page?
+(Use http://www.bgsu.edu/musical-arts/current-students.html as a format?)

 ### Admission Requirements